 A walkway past local curio stalls leads you to the lookout over these twin waterfalls which plummet 70 metres to the rock pool below.
 The noise is thunderous and can be heard at some distance.

-The Mac Mac Pools are a few km away and ideal for a shady, verdant picnic stop and a refreshing swim in the bracing mountain waters.
+The Mac Mac Pools are a few meters away from the lookout spot and they are ideal for a shady picnic stop and a refreshing dip in the bracing mountain waters.

 Other waterfalls worth a visit include the Lisbon Falls (92 m and the area's highest) and the Berlin Falls (42 m).